Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "I also forgot to take into account that you are a Gryffindor and therefore blind to political manoeuvrings," Arcturus added with a wry smile.

 Sirius gave a weak laugh, but took the hint and let the matter drop.
 "I'm sorry, Grandfather," was all he said before returning to the earlier subject of the Wolfsbane Potion.
 "You're right - I should have informed you of my plans."

 Arcturus graciously accepted the apology, but Sirius had more to add.
-"Having said that, I suppose I should tell you that I've arranged for Andromeda to become the new History Professor at Hogwarts," he announced.
+"With that in mind, I suppose I should tell you that I've arranged for Andromeda to become the new History Professor at Hogwarts," he announced, looking pleased with himself.
 "It took a bit of convincing of both her and the Board of Governors, but she should be starting work next week."